arph226/BAE305-SP25-Lab9/README.md

 ## Part 1: PID Use

-1. First, we opened Arduino IDE and isntalled the PID_V2 Library by opening library manager and searching for PID_V2.
+1. First, we opened Arduino IDE and installed the PID_V2 Library by opening the library manager and searching for PID_V2.
 We installed the latest library by Brett Beauregard.
 2. Next, we made the following modifications to our robot sketch:

 a.
 We included the library in the code using this function: